luisSantamariaCOL/PythonUM/Tuples.md

 ![tuples](https://i.imgur.com/Y9Es4dk.png)

-## Difference with Arrays : Immutable
+## Difference with Lists : Immutable

 * Tuples are immutable
   * Unlike a list, once you create a **tuple**, you **cannot alter** its contents - similar to a string